 - When entering temples or mosques, wear long dresses or trousers and shirts that cover your knees as well as your shoulders.
 You can usually rent or borrow these at the big tourist sites if you do happen to forget to take them on the day.

 - If you are entering a house, it is polite to take off your shoes.
 This also goes for some temples, where you might notice a pile of shoes at the front door.
 If you do see this, remove your shoes and follow suit.

 In Thailand, make sure you never insult the king, and in general it is better not to discuss politics as this may lead to some sensitive situations.
 If you do find yourself in any kind of awkward situation, do not raise your voice as many Buddhist cultures place high importance on harmonious social interactions.

-Let’s Tailor-Make a Southeast Asia Tour for You
+Tailor-Make Your Southeast Asia Tour with Asia Highlights

 Your experienced 1:1 travel consultant will help you customize your perfect holiday in Southeast Asia, from tailored excursions to fully-personalized travel itineraries.
 Check out some tours for initial inspiration or contact us with your ideas: